gerteck/SimpleFakeFaceClassifier/README.md

-Credit and reference materials from DSTA Hackathon Workshop Organisers.
-Adapted to operate locally on PyCharm
+Credit and reference materials from DSTA Hackathon Workshop Organisers (Official Open Materials).
+Adapted to operate locally on PyCharm.